All of the Cheque Betting Sites Online – Our Review

 Fees When Using Cheques at Online Bookmakers

-The lack of any charges makes this payment option stand up well against other methods.
+The lack of fees makes this payment option stand up well against other methods.
 One of the most popular alternatives with punters are E-wallets such as Neteller due to their ease of use, this convenience does come at a cost though as companies offering these services impose a fee.
 While the charges are not overly high, often about 2%, they are more expensive to use.

 Advantages of Gambling with This Payment